A lesson for QB Deshaun Watson: Where exactly to stand in an NFL huddle

 HOUSTON – Deshaun Watson was still manning the podium in pre-draft campaign mode.
 Saying all the right things.
 Talking about working hard in his first days as a Houston Texan.
 Remaining soft-spoken and aligning his compass with actions over words.
 Above all else, he kept the conversation focused on learning, not achieving.

-“It’s going to take the hard work and the grind,” Watson said Saturday, in between work during the Texans’ rookie minicamp.
+“It’s going to take the hard work and the grind,” Watson said on Saturday, in between work during the Texans’ rookie minicamp.
 “You can expect a lot of stuff and want to be great and want to be successful, especially early, but it’s a process.
 It’s not going to happen overnight.”

 This is pretty standard cue-card reading for rookie quarterbacks, particularly in May minicamps.
 But given the circumstances that got Watson into a Texans uniform in the first place, slow and steady is probably the right place to start.
 The reality is that Watson is expected to eventually be the ninth quarterback to start a game under head coach Bill O’Brien.
 Considering O’Brien is entering his fourth season, that isn’t a great stat.